-In early 2014, Noble & Savage Tea Merchants was little more than the kernel of an idea.
-In-fact it started when two chums met for a bit of a chinwag over tea served in dainty floral teacups.
+Noble & Savage Tea Merchants was little more than the kernel of an idea when two chums met for a bit of a chinwag over tea served in dainty floral teacups.
 In a café.

 It felt almost as if they were on a romantic date.
 Annoyed by the stigma and look of this floral teapot they quickly ordered a beer to quash any thought of a man date onlookers might have envisioned.
 From that moment forth, with a floral teapot in one hand and beer in the other, the two chums Rupert and Alan set about changing this perception.